Port-Wallis-Technologies/source.www.portwallistechnologies.com/content/pricing/projects.md

 align: center
 heroHeading: 'Project Pricing'
 heroSubHeading: "Fixed Price - Unless you don't like that"
+description: "Call 910-386-4560 to see why DIY technology projects are often the most expensive option"
 ---

 We prefer fixed price projects that have a fair method of changing scope so that costs stay contained while spreading risk amongst all concerned.